ballerina-platform/module-ballerina-ldap/docs/spec/spec.md

 ## Introduction

-This is the specification for the LDAP library of Ballerina language, which provides the capability to efficiently connect, authenticate, and interact with directory servers.
-It allows users to perform operations such as searching for entries, and modifying entries in an LDAP directory, providing better support for directory-based operations.
+This is the specification for the LDAP library of Ballerina language, which provides the capability to connect, authenticate, and interact with directory servers.
+It allows users to perform operations such as searching for entries, and modifying entries in an LDAP directory, providing support for directory-based operations.

 The LDAP library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant Github tag.